 For main proceedings initiated after 31 December 2020, jurisdiction in relations between Switzerland and the United Kingdom will again be governed by national law.

-From this point onwards, the jurisdiction, recognition and enforceability of decisions in relations between Switzerland and the United Kingdom will again be governed by national law, with the exception of any treaties in force in both states, such as the 1973 Hague Convention on the Recognition and Enforcement of Decisions Relating to Maintenance Obligations.
+The recognition and enforceability of decisions issued on the basis of proceedings initiated after 2020 are also governed by national law, with the exception of any treaties in force in both states, such as the 1973 Hague Convention on the Recognition and Enforcement of Decisions Relating to Maintenance Obligations.

 - Lugano Convention

-- Hague Convention on the Recognition and Enforcement of Decisions Relating to Maintenance Obligations:
+- Hague Convention on the Recognition and Enforcement of Decisions Relating to Maintenance Obligations

 - Withdrawal agreement